OpenRobotLab/EmbodiedScan/README.md

 We provide a simple tutorial [here](https://github.com/OpenRobotLab/EmbodiedScan/blob/main/embodiedscan/tutorial.ipynb) as a guideline for the basic analysis and visualization of our dataset.
 Welcome to try and post your suggestions!

+### Run Demo

+We provide a demo for running EmbodiedScan's model on a sample scan.
+Please refer to the [notebook](demo/demo.ipynb) for more details.

 ## 📦 Model and Benchmark

 We will release the code for model training and benchmark with pretrained checkpoints in the 2024 Q1.